davidbroughsmyth/riscv_dev_env/README.md

 ## Step 7.
 Open a Terminal Inside the Desktop

-1. Right-click anywhere on the desktop background.
+1. Or right-click anywhere on the desktop background.
 2. Select **Open Terminal Here**.

    ![Open terminal here](images/4.png)